MIT IMPACT

 1.45 pm – 2.30 pm |

-Award Announcements Presented by Professor Adel Al-Jumaily (Associate Head of School - School of IT and Engineering) and Associate Professor Kristina Nicholls (Head of School - School of Business)
+Award Announcements Presented by Professor Savitri Bevinakoppa (Head School of IT and Engineering) and Associate Professor Kristina Nicholls (Head School of Business)

 Project Presentations Announcement - Overall Best Project Team for School of Business and Overall Best Project Team for School of IT and Engineering |